treasure-data/td-ios-sdk/README.md

 ### Adding the device model information to each event automatically

-Device model infromation will be added to each event automatically if you call `TreasureData#enableAutoAppendModelInformation()`.
+Device model infromation will be added to each event automatically if you call `enableAutoAppendModelInformation`.

 ```
     [[TreasureData sharedInstance] enableAutoAppendModelInformation];